 As a general matter, the "jurisdictional contacts of a subsidiary corporation are not imputed to its parent corporation."
 Thus, in order for a U.S. court to have jurisdiction over a non-U.S. parent corporation, the court must have general or specific jurisdiction over the non-U.S. parent corporation, not just over the U.S. subsidiary.
-However, courts may "pierce the corporate veil" and exercise personal jurisdiction over parent corporations based on their subsidiaries' contacts with U.S. jurisdictions under two theories: (i) piercing the corporate veil or alter ego theory.
+However, courts may "pierce the corporate veil" and exercise personal jurisdiction over parent corporations based on their subsidiaries' contacts with U.S. jurisdictions under two theories: (i) piercing the corporate veil or alter ego theory and (ii) the agency theory.